 The VBID (value-based insurance design) approach seeks to achieve improvements in health outcomes through financial incentives in benefits design – mainly by reductions in cost-sharing to reduce barriers for targeted population in accessing high-value services.

 VBID is clinically nuanced, meaning that the solution should consciously identify treatments and services most likely to improve health and change benefit design to influence use of those services.
-By aligning employee’s out-of-pocket costs with the value, the utilization of services with proven value is likely to go up and vice-versa.
-This can have a significant impact on reducing the waste.

 13. Value-based payments